Caltrans District 4 Solano County Newsletter

 When: Groundbreaking estimated for Summer 2025

-Why: Complete Streets projects prioritize the safety of all road users by ensuring that streets are designed for pedestrians, cyclists, and transit riders.
+Why: Complete Streets projects prioritize the safety of all road users by ensuring that streets are designed for ADA accessibility, pedestrians, cyclists, and transit riders.
 By encouraging active transportation and reducing traffic congestion, these projects help lower environmental impact and improve community livability and economic growth by creating attractive, accessible, and sustainable streetscapes.

 🦺 Resilient SR37